Eligibility & payment rates

 Read more about the liquid assets waiting period.

-During an income maintenance period we can't pay you because you have received some other form of payment.
-This could be payment for sick leave, annual leave, termination of employment or a redundancy payment from your former employer when that job ended.
+We can’t pay you when you have received some other form of payment from your former employer when that job ended.
+This could be a payment for sick leave, annual leave, termination of employment or redundancy.

 Read more about the income maintenance period.